promised-ai/lace/README.md

 - [X] Command line utility for auto-generating codebooks for CSVs.
 - [X] `Savedata` object that stores data and dataless-states separately.
 We don't want to store a copy of the data for each state!
-    + Probably going to be a direcory (or archive) of split-up files
+    + Probably going to be a directory (or archive) of split-up files
 - [X] pairwise function like `mi`, `rowsim`, and `depprob` should be called with a vector of pairs, `Vec<(usize, usize)>` to reduce `Sever` RPC calls.
 - [X] optional `comments` field in codebook
 - [X] draw(row, col, n) method for oracle that simulates from a place in the table
 - [X] Fix alpha prior so tables don't get crazy complex and take forever to run
+- [X] View parallelism
+    - [X] Row reassignment should be run in parallel
+    - [X] Feature parameter reassignment
+- [X] Benchmarks (log likelihood by time for different algorithms)
+- [X] Gibbs Cols
+- [X] Use RNG properly in parallel code
+- [X] Easy cli command to launch example `Oracle`s
+    - [X] Can do in pybraid
+- [ ] incremental output in case runs are terminated early
 - [ ] Engine saves states once they're finished
     - [ ] Would be nice if we could send a kill signal, which would cause a stop and save after the current iteration is complete
 - [ ] Logger messages from `engine.run`
 - [ ] Better: Allow alpha priors to be set from the codebook
-- [ ] View parallelism
-    - [ ] Row reassignment should be run in parallel
-    - [ ] Feature parameter reassignment
-- [X] Benchmarks (log likelihood by time for different algorithms)
+- [ ] Clean up some of the `impl Rng` by moving into type parameters, e.g.
+      `fn func<R: Rng>(r: &mut R)`
 - [ ] Split-merge rows
 - [ ] GPU parallelism for row reassign
-- [ ] Use RNG properly in parallel code
-- [ ] incremental output in case runs are terminated early
+- [ ] Gibbs Rows
+    - [X] Current implementation is crazy inefficient because it doesn't use the suffstats properly
-- [ ] Easy cli command to launch example `Oracle`s
+    - [ ] Use suffstats properly
 - [ ] optimize discrete-discrete mutual information
-- [ ] Clean up some of the `impl Rng` by moving into type parameters, e.g.
-      `fn func<R: Rng>(r: &mut R)`

 ### Development
-- [X] Organize sourcefiles in idomatic way
+- [X] Organize sourcefiles in idiomatic way
-- [X] Continuous intergration
+- [X] Continuous integration
 - [X] Benchmarks
 - [X] No compilations warning (use `Result<_>`)
 - [X] Inference tests